amorijs/mordhau-stat-tracker/README.md

 PORT

 - If you wish to specify a port for the server to listen on, defaults to 6000.
 This will be used when API for fetching stats is added

-## Quick use guide

-1. `npm install`
-2. Create a file named `.env` which contains all the required environment variables
-   - Format should be `name=value` separated by new lines
-3. run`npm start`
-   - If you see a message that says `Now listening to killfeed broadcasts` then it launched successfully
-4. Go to your mordhau server.
-Try typing `.startmatch <mapname> <mapname> <mapname>` in chat.
-Minimum 1 map.
-5. Map should change and stat tracking should be enabled.

 ## In game chat commands